neptuneq/Fantasium/README.md

 > # **Fantasium Rec Room Cheat**
 Made by neptune#1995 and fanta_foxx#9547.
 This was made public due to a member of Orangutan Operation getting token logged & this getting leaked.
 I have no plans on maintaining or updating this repo.
 This cheat changes local permissions to allow flying, invention spawning, and partial use of Maker Pen.
+Join my [discord](https://discord.gg/yKSNNszpPq)!

 ![](https://img.shields.io/github/downloads/neptuneq/Fantasium/total)